 76th Annual National Folk Festival: North Carolina Folklife Area, One State, Many Worlds

 NC Folk helped produce One State, Many Worlds, which presented over 200 artists from across the state, and across the globe.
-Festival goers sampled Lao and Haitian Cuisine, learned Panjabi dance, were amazed by Eritrean bards, marveled at Montagnard weaving and were mesmerized by the story of NC’s first predominantly Latino, state champion youth soccer club.
+Festival goers sampled Lao and Haitian Cuisine, learned Panjabi dance, listened to Eritrean bards, admired Montagnard weaving and learned the story of North Carolina’s first predominantly Latino state champion youth soccer club.

 The North Carolina Arts Council partnered with NC Folk on the 2016 National Folk Festival, relying on NC Folk for curation, local arrangements and festival marketing texts.
 NC Folk exceeded curatorial expectations with creative planning, vigorous exploration of the festival’s themes, intense communication with performers and exhibitors, and excellent organizational skills.”

 Photographs by Zoe Van Buren, Anna Keneda and Evan Hatch